Pidge2003/Crypto-App/README.md

-# Crypto Dashboard: Built with Pure JavaScript
+# Crypto Dashboard: Built with Vanilla JavaScript

 This project was a deep dive into front-end development, focusing on real-time data visualization and responsive design without the aid of frameworks.
 Initially I built out the design using HTML & CSS before building out functionality using Vanilla JS in conjunction with the free CoinGecko API.